traian-d/traian-d.github.io/_posts/2018-12-11-compact-cellular-automata.markdown

 <img src="/assets/compact_cell_automata/acorn_game.gif">
 </div>

-With a bit of tweaking game states can be displayed additively.
+With a bit of tweaking, game states can be displayed additively.
 This is particularly useful for one-line topologies such as that used in [Rule 30](https://en.wikipedia.org/wiki/Rule_30):

 <div style="text-align:center;margin:20px 0px">
 <img src="/assets/compact_cell_automata/rule30.gif">